MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/New-MgPolicyFeatureRolloutPolicy.md

 # New-MgPolicyFeatureRolloutPolicy

 ## SYNOPSIS
-Create new navigation property to featureRolloutPolicies for policies
+Create a new featureRolloutPolicy object.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaPolicyFeatureRolloutPolicy](/powershell/module/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaPolicyFeatureRolloutPolicy?view=graph-powershell-beta)

 ## SYNTAX